CQCL/Qermit/manual/manual_mitex.rst

 This method estimates the averaged incoherent noise component affecting the entire circuit structure and reduces its effect on computing expectation values.
 The main advantage of DFSC is that it does not require significant quantum resource overhead (no additional ancillas and no increased depth) and relies on efficient classical processing.
-This error mitigation technique trades-off a finer-grained noise characterisation for scalability (i.e reduced computational resources).
+This error-mitigation technique trades-off a finer-grained noise characterisation for scalability (i.e reduced computational resources).

 The effect of an incoherent Pauli noise channel when computing expectation values of Pauli operators